 2.6 Practice Review and Error-Log Method

 Key Takeaways

-• Practice review should identify why an answer was missed, not only whether it was missed.
+• Effective review explains why an item was missed, not just whether it was missed.

-• Error categories should align with case reading, domain knowledge, timing, risk, ethics, diagnosis, planning, and intervention selection.
+• Error categories should align with case reading, the six domains, timing, risk, ethics, diagnosis, planning, and intervention selection.

-• A useful log records the case part, controlling fact, chosen distractor, correct rationale, and repair action.
+• A useful log records the case part, controlling fact, chosen distractor pattern, correct rationale, and a concrete repair action.

+2.6 Practice Review and Error-Log Method